-This event explores the scope of Australia’s capacity for large scale fermentation production of biologics.
+This event explored the scope of Australia’s capacity for large scale fermentation production of biologics.
 With the COVID-19 pandemic inescapably at the forefront of everyone’s minds, much hope is resting on the Australian rollout of an effective vaccine (or two or more).

 The science behind vaccines: